peterkuma/ds-format/docs/_includes/cmd_ds.md

 Options:

-- `-F`: Interpret variable, dimension and attribute names as fixed strings, not glob patterns.
+- `-F`: Interpret variable, dimension and attribute names as fixed strings instead of glob patterns.
-- `--help`: Show this help message or help for a command.
+- `--help`: Show this help message or help for a command if *cmd* is supplied.
 - `-m`: Moderate error handling mode.
 Report a warning on missing variables, dimensions and attributes.
+Overrides the DS_MODE environment variable.
 - `-s`: Strict error handling mode.
 Handle missing variables, dimensions and attributes as errors.
-Overrides DS_MODE environment variable.
+Overrides the DS_MODE environment variable.
 - `-t`: Soft error handling mode.
 Ignore missing variables, dimensions and attributes.
-Overrides DS_MODE environment variable.
+Overrides the DS_MODE environment variable.
 - `-v`: Be verbose.
 Print more detailed information and error messages.
 - `--version`: Print the version number and exit.